KeepRite Performance 92 N92ESN Review

 Despite being a more basic furnace, the Performance 92 does still boast some of the design elements that make KeepRite an attractive brand.

-One of those design features is the rigid press joint heat exchanger.
-These don’t rely on welds to keep the joints together, so they tend to enjoy a longer life because they're more resistant to heat, pressure, and cracking.
+One of those design features is the rigid press joint primary heat exchanger.
+These don’t rely on welds to keep the joints together.
+They tend to have longer-lasting performance because they’re more resistant to heat, pressure, and cracking.
 The unit also has a secondary heat exchanger that extracts maximum heat from the flue gasses for more efficient fuel use.

 Another feature is the dual fuel compatibility.
-You can pair the Performance 92 with an electric heat pump, and when you integrate them with a compatible thermostat, the furnace will automatically switch between the two fuels based on which one is more economical at a given time.
+You can pair the Performance 92 with an electric heat pump and compatible thermostat to further lower energy use and heating bills.

-The Performance 92 is also equipped with an ECM blower motor, and these are more efficient and require less maintenance than other types.
-Similarly, the furnace doesn’t use a fuel-wasting pilot light, but rather a more reliable silicon nitride igniter.
+The Performance 92 is also equipped with an ECM blower motor.
+These are more efficient and require less maintenance than other types of blower motors.

 Finally, the Performance 92 provides quiet comfort all winter thanks to the fully insulated cabinet, the soft-mounted blower and inducer motor, and the isolated blower motor.